ahmadazizi/redis_timeseries_manager/README.md

 # Usage with more than two classifiers

-In most use cases, two classifiers for the data must be enough; while there might be scenarios where more than two classifiers for the data are required.
+While in most use cases, two classifiers for the data must be enough; there might be scenarios where more than two classifiers for the data are required.
 In such cases, you can extend the classifiers in `c1` or `c2` classifier.

 As of version 2.1, redis_timeseries_manager supports `extra_labels` that gives the ability to set custom labels for the data.
 The main advantage of labels in redis timeseries emerges when you utilize them with *redis multi-timeseries commands* like [TS.MRANGE](https://redis.io/commands/ts.mrange/)

-The extending process consist of two parts: First we have to provide a unique identifier as the classifier and secondly provide the corresponding labels that identify the data as `extra_labels`.
+The extending process consist of two parts: First we have to provide a unique identifier as the classifier and secondary provide the corresponding labels that identify the data as `extra_labels`.

 For better clarification, suppose a scenaro where we are required to store performance of several users who are optimizing strategies on given sample data.
 In this case we need 4 different classifiers and we have to extend additional ones in a classifier like `c2`.